Evolution (Mondrian)

-The artwork is part of the collection of the Kunstmuseum, The Hague.
+The artwork is part of the collection of the Kunstmuseum Den Haag.
 It was loaned to the museum from 1955 to 1971 and was finally acquired by the museum in 1971, as part of a significant bequest from Sal Slijper.

 Condition of Painting

-Evolution is an extremely fragile condition.
-Expert research has shown that "is seriously affected by zinc soap formation, which has resulted in paint delamination and paint loss, particularly in the cadmium yellow paint areas."
+Evolution is in extremely fragile condition.
+Expert research has shown that the painting has been "seriously affected by zinc soap formation, which has resulted in paint delamination and paint loss, particularly in the cadmium yellow paint areas."